COTA Career Outlook

-A highly diverse profession, occupational therapy assistants work full time in a wide variety of practice settings, from hospitals to schools to nursing homes.
-While most OTAs work in a hospital or nursing home setting, more and more (one-third) are turning to private practice, and 10% choose in-home settings.
+In this highly diverse profession, occupational therapy assistants work full time in a wide variety of practice settings, from hospitals to schools to nursing homes.
+While most OTAs work in a hospital or nursing home setting, a growing number (one-third) are turning to private practice, while 10% choose in-home settings.